top of page

 Nancy Columbia Eneutseak was a Nunatsiavut Indigenous woman born in 1893 in a human zoo at the Chicago World’s Fair.
 At the age of 18 she wrote and starred in a short film entitled The Way of the Eskimo, of which no known copies remain.
 Nancy remains one of the youngest filmmakers of all time, and the first Indigenous person to make an Indigenous-centred film.
 This period piece re-imagines Nancy seeing her film screen for the first time.

-Produced with support from ImagineNATIVE Original Shorts and the Vancouver Film Studios
+Produced by Yasmeen Grant with support from ImagineNATIVE Original Shorts and the Vancouver Film Studios

 In Development